 Description.
-The main contingency management operations are (a) the reinforcement operations (the differential reinforcement of desired behaviour, differential reinforcement of improvements in performance, differential reinforcement of low rates of disruptive behaviour, and so on), (b) the non-reinforcement operations (e.g. the intentional ignoring or withholding of reinforcement following antisocial behaviour) and (c) and the punishment operations (punishment by natural consequences, response cost and/or privilege loss, and time out from reinforcement following antisocial responses).
-The most commonly used combination is a combination in which (a) the reinforcement for pro-social behaviour is greatly increased, (b) the reinforcement for antisocial behaviour is greatly reduced and (c) the resulting behaviour change is followed by direct teaching of missing social and academic skills while the contingency management scheme remains in force (Lewis, Hudson, Richter & Johnson, 2004).
+The main contingency management operations are (a) the reinforcement operations (the differential reinforcement of desired behaviour, differential reinforcement of improvements in performance, differential reinforcement of low rates of disruptive behaviour, and so on), (b) the non-reinforcement operations (e.g. the intentional ignoring or withholding of reinforcement following antisocial behaviour) and (c) and the punishment operations (punishment by natural consequences, response cost and/or privilege loss, and time out from reinforcement following antisocial behaviour is greatly increased, (b) the reinforcement for antisocial behaviour is greatly reduced and (c) the resulting behaviour change is followed by direct teaching of missing social and academic skills while the contingency management scheme remains in force (Lewis, Hudson, Richter & Johnson, 2004).